ZacharyWesterman/paisley/docs/walkthrough.md

 Note that, unlike variables, macros are restricted to their scope.
 Thus, for example, if you define a macro in a function, you cannot use it outside of the function.

 ## Exceptions:
 Sometimes, parts of a program **will** fail, and the failure point is not always easy to predict.
-Many languages use exceptions to gracefully handle errors, and Paisley does so as well.
-To raise an exception, use the `error` command along with any message.
-And then to handle an exception, you can use a `try/catch` block, where the `catch` can have an optional variable to set.
+Paisley handles this with exceptions.
+To raise an exception, use the `error` statement along with any message, and an optional `as <exception_type>` at the end.
+See the following example:

 ```
 function this_errors
 	error "your error message"
 end

-function other_error
-	error "another error message" as my_exception
-end

 try
 	call this_errors
-	call other_error
-catch exception_type1 exception_type2
-	# You can handle multiple exception types with the same logic.
-	# And capturing the variable is optional.
-catch my_exception as e
-	# other_error function would land here (if it were to get called)
-catch exception as e
+catch exception as ex
-	# this_errors function will land here
+	# Caught error will land here
-	print {json_encode(e)}
+	print "Exception caught: {json_encode(ex)}"
 end
 ```
 The output variable (in this case `e`) will always be an object that looks like the following: